tangerinemarigold/TheLawyerAttorneyISpokeWithCouldNotFigureOutWhatHeHasOnMe_ButTheySaidItsLikelyForgedBCThatHappens/README.md

 he's stalking multiple people, how do you know he's only/just interested in me. he could be very much confused. i dont know. im not making fun, it could happen, it could be a possibility. all im saying is how do you know jason moore isnt attempting to learn turkish. how do you really know.

 i think im done for the day :kissing_heart: working on a super huge project that i cant talk about, i cant even ask on stackoverflow, draining

+im just saying, be prepared to be surprised. we may have a good idea of who he is but we just don't know the whole story at all. there is a chance he could just be interested in the both of us. we do not know what we do not know. the psycho obsession shouldnt have gotten to this level, there has to be more going on if you know what i mean.